-Black - 3-pc band, feat; Colin Vearncome (gtr,voc), Roy Corkhill (bass) (later Third Man, Here’s Johnny, Icicle Works), Martin Green (sax) (ex Numbers 28, White Russians, China Crisis), Jimmy Hughes (drms), Dave ‘Dix’ Dickie (keys) (ex Last Chant).
+Black – 3-pc band formed 1981, feat; Colin Vearncome (gtr,voc) (died 26.01.16), Roy Corkhill (bass) (later Third Man, Here’s Johnny, Icicle Works), Martin Green (sax) (ex Numbers 28, White Russians, China Crisis), Jimmy Hughes (drms), Dave ‘Dix’ Dickie (keys) (ex Last Chant).
 Rel 7″ Wonderful Life on Ugly Man Recs (1986), then Colin went solo & signed to A&M & the song became a huge hit (#8 in UK Charts), following Sweetest Smile (also #8).
 Continued making the Top 75 until 1991 with Paradise, Big One, Now You’re Gone, Feel Like Change & Here it Comes Again.
 Colin & Roy also did live work for Grown Up Strange (1986-87).
 Also feat; Jimmy Sangster (ex City Lights) who joined 1983.
-Dave Dix now works at the Kashmir Klub and has produced and engineered many chart acts.
+Dave Dix went on to work at the Kashmir Klub and has produced and engineered many chart acts.
+Originally a punk band called The Epileptic Tits then Tilt.

 Black & Blue – feat; Jennifer John & Levi Tafari